-Remember the Golden Rule (1971), by Brant Parker and Johnny Hart, is the title of a collection of 1967 The Wizard of Id newspaper cartoons.
-In one cartoon, the king declares: “REMEMBER THE GOLDEN RULE!”
-A peasant asks: “WHAT’S THAT?”
-Another peasant replies: “WHOEVER HAS THE GOLD, MAKES THE RULES!”
+Remember the Golden Rule (1971), by Brant Parker and Johnny Hart, is the title of a collection of The Wizard of Id newspaper cartoons.
+In one cartoon from May 1965, the king declares: “REMEMBER THE GOLDEN RULE!”
+A peasant asks: “WHAT THE HECK IS THE GOLDEN RULE?”
+A musician replies: “WHOEVER HAS THE GOLD MAKES THE RULES.”

 The original “golden rule” is to do unto others what you would like to be done to you.
 The Wizard of Id‘s version has become very popular.
 Another, more cynical version of the “golden rule” is: “Do unto others before they do unto you!”